 Mitigation of future impacts to Aboriginal archaeological heritage within the WBRP area would focus on information recovery from the Pleistocene (>10ka) and early Holocene (5-10ka) sand-body deposits that occur within the project area (AAJV 2017:56).
-An approximately 150 sqm open area excavation is proposed for the source-bordering deposits:

 'From an archaeological perspective, assuming average artefact densities of ~50/m2 are present across the deposit (as appears to be the case), this would result in the recovery of ~7,500 artefacts.
 This value would form a substantial collection for analysis and long term curation, and be comparable with the assemblages at both Windsor Museum (~12,000) and Pitt Town (~10,000).
 Cumulatively, these three sites assemblages have the potential to represent one of the most substantial and significant artefact collections in the Sydney Basin, and across much of Australia for the LGM period' (AAJV 2017:57).